icon-project/documentation/references/python-sdk.md

 - A **provider** defines how the IconService connects to Loopchain.
 - The **HTTPProvider** takes a base domain URL where the server can be found.
 For local development, this would be something like http://localhost:9000.

+> **Note**: You’ll need to set HTTPProvider with not a full URI but a base domain URL on iconsdk 1.0.9 or later on your local development machine.

 Here is an example of calling a simple API method to get a block by its height :

 ```python